Vyral/ryan-smith/_posts/2020-03-19-buying-with-low-credit.md

 A lot of would-be homebuyers out there assume they can't buy a house because their credit isn’t good enough.
 For the most part, this is a myth—even if you have a subpar credit score, you can still qualify to buy a home.&nbsp;

 Should you try buying a home with less-than-stellar credit, though?
-By and large, the minimum accepted credit score to qualify for any loan program is 580.
+By and large, the lowest accepted credit score to qualify for any loan program is 580.
 Some lenders may use 620 as their minimum accepted score.&nbsp;

 Obviously, if your credit score is too low, you won’t qualify to buy.
 Otherwise, **having a low score means you won’t be able to get the lowest interest rates or qualify for most loan programs.** The good news is, there are ways you can improve your credit score, so consult with a lender on how you can do this.
 Sometimes it’s as simple as paying off some debts.&nbsp;